Robotics vs AI for Kids:

 Isn’t this just more screen time?

 It’s creating, not consuming.
-Kids build real projects that work and can be shared.
+Kids build real projects that work and can be shared at Demo Day.
 It’s the difference between playing piano and listening to music.

 When’s the next cohort, and is there a summer option?